 corresponding elements (see 8.4.2.13, 8.4.2.38, and 8.4.2.28, respectively).
 Multiple AP Channel Report and

 Vendor Specific subelements can be included in the list of optional subelements.
+An AP Channel Report subelement containing an Operating Class with a 80+ Behavior Limit (as defined in Annex E) is interpreted in conjunction with following AP Channel Report elements as defined in 10.11.9.1 (Beacon Report).

 8.4.2.10 Country element

-Operating/Subband Sequence fields for 80, 160 or 80+ MHz operating classes contain zero Subband Triplet fields.
+Operating/Subband Sequence fields that contain an Operating Class field for which the “Channel Spacing (MHz)” column in Annex E equals 80 or 160 in contain zero Subband Triplet fields.

 10.39.1 Basic VHT BSS functionality

 A VHT STA uses the VHT Transmit Power Envelope element only for TPC of 80 MHz, 160 MHz and

 80+80 MHz transmissions.
-A VHT STA shall include zero Subband Triplet fields in a Operating/Subband Sequence field in the Country element of an 80, 160 or 80+ MHz Operating Class.
+In the Country element, a VHT STA shall include zero Subband Triplet fields in a Operating/Subband Sequence field that contains an Operating Class field for which the “Channel Spacing (MHz)” column in Annex E equals 80 or 160.

 8.4.2.24.7 Beacon Report

-Operating Class indicates the channel set for which the measurement request applies.
-Country, Operating Class, and Channel Number together specify the channel frequency and spacing for which the measurement request applies.
+Operating Class indicates the channel set of the received Beacon or Probe Response frame.
+Country, Operating Class, and Channel Number together specify the channel frequency and spacing of the received Beacon or Probe Response frame.
 Valid values of Operating Class are shown in Annex E.

-Channel Number indicates the channel number for which the measurement report applies.
+Channel Number indicates the channel number of the received Beacon or Probe Response frame.
 Channel Number is defined within an Operating Class as shown in Annex E.

+If the PPDU carrying the received frame comprises non-contiguous frequency segments, the Operating Class and Channel Number fields identify the zeroth frequency segment, and a Wide Bandwidth Channel Switch subelement is included.

 Table 8-86—Optional subelement IDs for Beacon Report